temp69/magnet-VPS/README.md

 - Browser (Firefox) / File Manager / Terminal / Onboard keyboard / Text Editor can be found in the **Start menu**

 - Hidden files / folders (e.g.: `.mag` folder) can be turned on in File Manager's Option menu

+### ToDo's

+- Case studie: Deployment of a masternode & stake at same time
+- Case studie: Use the IPv6 address to run an additional wallet instance
+- Workflow for updateing the wallet

+If you like this guide(s) drop me some MAGNET, use the [Litemint](https://litemint.com/) wallet and send to **TEmp\*litemint.com**